 Luckily, there are LOTS of alternatives to the Yamaha Ténéré that you can get right now.

-- If you want that off-road performance, and money is no object: Get the KTM 790 Adventure.
+- If you want that off-road performance, and money is no object: Get the KTM 790 or 890 adventure.
 It's much more powerful, better-equipped, just as light as the Yamaha Ténéré, and guaranteed to make you laugh.
 I'm pretty sure it'll be easier to sell, too.

 - If you're on a budget and want on- and off-road performance, you probably need to get a KLR650.
-It's not in this comparison.
+It's not in this comparison (it's a thumper).
 They're single-cylinder, low-power, cantankerous and full of character.
-They're the motorcycle you want.
+They're the motorcycle you want for budget adventure riding.

 - If you prioritise road performance, and are on a budget: Get the Suzuki V-Strom 650 XT.
 It's maybe 20% slower, but it's loved by so many people I doubt you'd care.
 Or get a used one from a couple of years ago for even less!

 - If you prioritise road performance, and can pay, and want something that'll hold its value: Get the BMW F850GS or the Triumph Tiger 800 XC.
 You can also get these used.
 They're faster, but slightly heavier.
-But with either — especially the Triumph — expect to have to pay more for service.
+But with either — especially the Triumph — expect to have to pay more for service and parts.